Jihyeong-Choi/Jihyeong-Choi/README.md

-- 👋 Hi, I’m @Jihyeong-Choi
+👋 Hi, I’m @Jihyeong-Choi
-- 👀 I’m interested in computer vision and medical AI
-- 🌱 I’m currently learning biomedical-engineering in Korea university
+🌱 I’m studuying in biomedical-engineering in Korea university 👀 Interested in computer vision and medical AI\\

 ![Jihyeong's GitHub stats](https://github-readme-stats.vercel.app/api?username=Jihyeong-Choi&show_icons=true&theme=radical)
 <!---
 Jihyeong-Choi/Jihyeong-Choi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.